Geometric Ergodicity and Strong Error Estimates for Tamed Schemes of Super-linear SODEs: Error Estimates

-Then, the time-independent convergence rate between the numerical invariant measure of the TEM scheme \eqref{tem-} and the exact invariant measure of Eq. \eqref{sde} follows immediately.
-The details for this and the multiplicative noise case will be developed in a separate paper.
+Then the time-independent convergence rate between the numerical invariant measure of the TEM scheme \eqref{tem-} and the exact invariant measure of Eq. \eqref{sde} follows immediately.
+The details for this and the multiplicative noise case have been developed in \cite{LWWZ25}.